jon-harper/OmniBox/docs/index.md

 ### The Requirements

-Printing Acrylonitrile Butadiene Styrene (ABS) plastic requires the use of an enclosure with filtration.
-This typically requires connecting additional hardware to a printer's MCU:
+Enclosured 3D printing with filtration requires controlling more hardware than comes with a typical 3D printer:

 - Interior lighting
 - Ambient temperature thermistor
 - Filtration and exhaust fans

 As 24V is the common DC voltage for 3D printers right now, each 12V independantly-controllable or PWM device such as a fan or light strip needs a buck converter.
-My cases for these printer/enclosure combos were cramped—the three or more buck converters mounted over the MCU kept me from accessing the wiring underneath.
+My printed electronics cases for these printer/enclosure combos were cramped.
+With up to three buck converters mounted over the microcontroller unit (MCU), I couldn't reach the wiring underneath.

-Additionally, after multiple Dead-On-Arrival (DOA) and failed BIGTREETECH SKR 2 boards, I urgently had to find another board to settle on.
+Additionally, I found myself in need of a new MCU board to use for my printers.
 Enter the Octopus, which I had used to success with another project.

-### Switching to the Octopus

 BIGTREETECH's Octopus 1.1 is a solid board that provides ample power sources and signal pins.
-This includes six PWM pins with a jumper to change the voltage level from 24V to 12V or 5V, eliminating my need for buck converters.
-It also (so far) hasn't blown out any of my equipment or itself and is similarly priced to the SKR 2.

 The Octopus will not fit the existing electronics cases I had already printed; I also had a several improvements in mind for Steve's case concept.

 ### Building the OmniBox